'NI have nothing to lose and everything to gain'

 Magill a big loss but 'Big Mac' a positive

-There was a lot of talk about Simone Magill's absence and how it would change how Northern Ireland play, and I think it was evident that she was a big miss.
+There was a lot of talk about Simone Magill's absence and how it would change how Northern Ireland play, and I think it was evident she was a big miss.

 I don't think they will want to reflect too much on what could have been if she had played, but we all know the value that she brings when she does.